Leaves and Paid Time Off

 Contact Benefits for more information at benefits@laika.com.

-Employees who have worked at least 180 days averaging 25 or more hours per week may take an unpaid leave of absence to attend criminal proceedings if the employee or his or her immediate family member has suffered financial, social, psychological, or physical harm because of a personal felony.
+Employees who have worked at least 180 days averaging 25 or more hours per week may take an unpaid leave of absence to attend criminal proceedings if the employee or their immediate family member has suffered financial, social, psychological, or physical harm as a result of a personal felony.
 An immediate family member includes a spouse, domestic partner, father, mother, sibling, child, stepchild, or grandparent.

 An employee who is the victim of domestic violence, sexual assault, or stalking, or is the parent or guardian of a minor child or dependent who is a victim of domestic violence, sexual assault, or stalking, is eligible to take unpaid leave to seek legal or law enforcement assistance to ensure the health and safety of the employee or the employee’s minor child or dependent.
 This includes leave to prepare for and participate in legal proceedings (criminal or civil), to seek medical treatment, or to obtain counseling from a licensed mental health care professional.

-Employees are required to give their supervisor reasonable advance notice of the need for leave and to provide written documentation verifying the need for leave.
-The Studio keeps the reason for leave confidential, to the extent possible.
-If the Studio determines that the leave will create significant business difficulty or expense, the Studio may contact the prosecuting attorney or other professional involved to limit the leave, if possible.
+Employees are required to give their supervisor reasonable advance notice of the need for leave, as practical.
+Additionally, employees should provide written documentation verifying the need for the leave to the Benefits Team.
+LAIKA keeps the reason for leave confidential, to the greatest extent possible.
+If determined that the leave will create significant business difficulty or expense, LAIKA may work with the employee involved to reduce the business impact.